 - Frequent video observations of lost pots and rope were made in Vema and some in Valdivia.
-These items could not be aged, but may well have been abandoned/lost many years ago. - In Ewing, lost trawl gear was observed in one of the summit dives. - On the main Valdivia Bank and Valdivia West summit what was suspected to be trawl door skid marks were observed.
+These items could not be aged, but may well have been abandoned or lost many years ago. - In Ewing, lost trawl gear was observed in one of the summit dives. - On the main Valdivia Bank and Valdivia West summit what was suspected to be trawl door skid marks were observed.
 These areas have flat rocky surfaces. - No evidence of impacts of trawling or pot fishing was observed in areas of soft sediments, including the extensive areas with coral rubble. - In areas with high densities of live (and dead) coral that may be regarded as candidate VMEs, the impression from the video records is that the benthic communities are intact and not impacted by fishing.
 However, the widespread occurrence of dead scleractinian coral, probably ancient, makes a full evaluation difficult and this phenomenon deserves further attention.

-O.A Bergstad 25 September 2015
+O.A Bergstad 26 January 2016

-XI.
-Appendices
+X. Appendices

 Appendix 1.
 List of trawl stations.
-Dr Fridtiof Nansen, Cruise 201540 02, to seamounts in the SEAFO Convention Area (Jan-Feb 2015) - Di linacioi i ambeni, ci anse zoie io •
+Dr Fridtjof Nansen, Cruise 2015402, to seamounts in the SEAFO Convention Area (Jan-Feb 2015).